What Are the Different Types of Brochures? And How to Set Pages on the Artboard in Adobe Illustrator

 Double Gate Fold

-A double gate fold adds an extra layer to the standard gate fold, folding the brochure once more inward.
-This creates eight panels, making it suitable for presenting detailed content such as real estate portfolios, large event schedules, or high-end product collections while maintaining a refined look.
+The double gate fold adds another layer to the standard gate fold by folding the brochure inward once more, creating eight panels.
+It is perfect for detailed content such as real estate portfolios, large event schedules, or luxury product collections, while maintaining a sophisticated appearance.

 Half-Fold & Then Tri-Fold